allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 ### Slow query log

-After integrating a huge number of new API’s we realized that simple HTTP endpoint monitoring was not enough in our case.
+After integrating a huge number of new APIs we realized that simple HTTP endpoint monitoring was not enough in our case.
-We had been looking for a better approach to this.
+We had been looking for a better approach.
 Slow query log is a simple concept - set a threshold at which we consider a query too slow.
 Each query that exceeds that threshold gets logged with all input parameters.
 Moreover we set up metrics which indicate that some problematic query appears.